Indian economy to contract 10.5% in 2020-’21, predicts Fitch Ratings

 It added: “The PMI [Purchasing Managers’ Index] balances have bounced back but they imply that the level of activity is still well below its pre-pandemic level in 3Q20.
 Still-depressed levels of imports, two-wheeler sales and capital goods production indicate a muted recovery in domestic spending.”

+The agency also listed the challenges to India’s economic recovery.
+“New cases of the coronavirus continue to increase, forcing some states and union territories to re-tighten restrictions, though these localised containment measures are generally less stringent than in March-April,” the agency said.
+“The continued spread of the virus and the imposition of sporadic shutdowns across the country depress sentiment and disrupt economic activity.

+Fitch Ratings added that corporate and household incomes were been severely-hit due to the pandemic with limited fiscal support.
+“A looming deterioration in asset quality in the financial sector will hold back credit provision amid weak bank capital buffers,” the statement read.
+“Furthermore, high inflation has added strains to household income.
+Supply-chain disruptions and excise duties increases have caused prices to rise.”

-The agency said global GDP is expected to fall by 4.4% in 2020-’21, a slight upward revision from its previous forecast of a 4.6% decline.
+The agency added that it expected inflation to slow down amid “weak underlying demand”, an ease on the disruptions in the supply chain and a good monsoon season.
+Global GDP is expected to fall by 4.4% in 2020-’21, a slight upward revision from its previous forecast of a 4.6% decline, it said.

 India Ratings projection